EcoCitizenZ

 2Who It Is For

 Developers building model-agnostic AI agents that need to work across multiple LLM providers.
-Ideal for teams that want to avoid model vendor lock-in while maintaining verified identity and trust infrastructure across model switches.
+Ideal for teams that want to avoid model vendor lock-in while maintaining resolver-verifiable identity and trust infrastructure across model switches.

 3Why ECZ-ID Matters Here